 It is important to remember that the management of hyperkalemic cardiac arrest does not follow the standard Advanced Cardiac Life Support (ACLS) guidelines for asystole.
-The anesthesia provider must be aware of this and has to institute treatment as soon as electrocardiographic changes or cardiovascular dysfunction are noted on administration of succinylcholine, especially in susceptible patients.
+The anesthesia provider must be aware of this and has to institute treatment as soon as electrocardiographic changes or cardiovascular dysfunction are noted on the administration of succinylcholine, especially in susceptible patients.

 The aim of the treatment is to antagonize the action of K+ and move it into the intracellular compartment.
 This is achieved with

 Prevention of Hyperkalemic Cardiac Arrest in Anesthesia

-Preoperative assessment of the patient by a pediatrician or a physician is essential to determine whether a child has occult myopathy or whether an adult has neurological disease (multiple sclerosis/AML) or chronic renal failure which can predispose the patient to hyperkalemia during anesthesia.
+Preoperative assessment of the patient by a pediatrician or a physician is essential to determine whether a child has occult myopathy, or whether an adult has a neurological disease (multiple sclerosis/AML) or chronic renal failure which can predispose the patient to hyperkalemia during anesthesia.

 Anesthesiologists should be notified so that adequate precautions can be taken to avoid drugs like succinylcholine which can precipitate hyperkalemia.
 In addition, anesthesia providers should always be alert to the possibility of this condition and start aggressive management to improve outcomes.